[NEW] Provenance and Attribution: Minimize IP liability for GenAI output

 For example, instead of having a single test method that tests both addition and subtraction, you would have two separate test methods: one for addition and one for subtraction.
 This way, if the test for addition fails, you know that the problem is specifically with the addition functionality.

-Tabnine accelerates and simplifies the entire software development process with AI coding assistant that helps developers create, test, fix, document and maintain code.
+Tabnine accelerates and simplifies the entire software development process with AI code assistant that helps developers create, test, fix, document and maintain code.
 Tabnine can also automatically generate and assist in creating or maintaining unit tests, helping developers increase test coverage, and catch issues earlier in deployment.
 If tests fail or bugs emerge, Tabnine will help diagnose the issue and propose code suggestions to fix the problem.

 Tabnine is the AI coding assistant that helps development teams of every size use AI to accelerate and simplify the software development process without sacrificing privacy, security, or compliance.
 Tabnine boosts engineering velocity, code quality, and developer happiness by automating the coding workflow through AI tools customized to your team.
 Tabnine supports more than one million developers across companies in every industry.